Francisco Javier Carrillo

 Francisco Javier Carrillo Gamboa is an international researcher and practitioner in knowledge management, capital systems, knowledge cities and knowledge for the Anthropocene.
-He is the creator of the triadic KM Model, the capital systems and a taxonomy of knowledge markets as well as the founder of the World Capital Institute.
+He is the creator of the triadic KM Model, the concept of capital systems, and a taxonomy of knowledge markets as well as the founder of the international think tank World Capital Institute.

 Background

 Early life and locations

 Francisco Javier Carrillo Gamboa was born in the City of Querétaro, State of Querétaro, México on November 15, 1953.
 His father was José Carrillo García and his mother María Elena Gamboa Ocampo.
 In 1965 he went to boarding high school (secondary, preparatory and Ecole Normale) in Puebla.
 He moved to Mexico City in 1971, where he worked as a teacher at several institutions throughout his B.Sc. studies (1974–1978).
 In 1981 he married Rosa María Sánchez Cantú, with whom he shares life to this day.
 They lived in London from 1981 through late 1986 where they both coursed graduate studies and obtained their respective Ph.D. degrees at the University of London.
 They successively moved to Guadalajara (1987), Monterrey (1989) and Querétaro (2019).